sivakumar-sivaprakasam/SparkLab/README.md

 val query = count.writeStream.format("console").outputMode("complete").start().awaitTermination();
 ```

-You've noticed, the above code wont produce any output yet.
+You've noticed, the above code doesn't produce any output.
 The above code listen to port `localhost:1234`.
-As soon as message starts flowing, it will perform aggregation and show the output in console stream.
+As soon as message starts flowing from the Socket (host/port), it will perform aggregation of data and show the output in console.

 We're going to make use of Linux's `Netcat` utility to produce messages.
 Launch another terminal window and run following commands:

 ```
 nc -l -p 1234

 Hello World
 Hello Singapore
 ```

-As soon as you start to produce data in streaming data source at localhost:1234, on the spark-shell, you could see the results printing on the console stream.
+As soon as you start producing data in streaming data source at localhost:1234, on the spark-shell, you could see the results gets printed on the console window.

 ## Spark Streaming Lab exercises using Java

-Clone this project `https://github.com/sskumar77/SparkLab.git` for the below exercises
+Clone this project `https://github.com/sskumar77/SparkLab.git` for the below 2 exercises

 ### Exercise 12 - Word count example using JavaStreamingContext

 A simple word count exercise implemented using Java.
 This program listens to socket stream at localhost:1234.
-As soon as data start to flow in, it will perform aggregation and produces the results in console output.
+As soon as data start to flow in, it will perform aggregation and produces the results in console.

+Use same `Netcat` utility as seen in previous exercise to input stream data

 Partially implemented solution can be found at  `com.spark.lab.spark_exercises.streaming.partial.WordCountExample`

 Full solution can be found at `com.spark.lab.spark_exercises.streaming.solution.WordCountExample`

-### Exercise 13 - Structured data streaming
+### Exercise 13 - Structured data streaming using Spark SQL

-In this exercise, we're going to listen to a directory where SG Air Temp datasets keep getting dropped every 5 seconds.
-Stream Processor listen to this directory and performs aggregation with newly existing & newly generated data by weather stations (key: station_id) and show the results in console output.
+In this exercise, we're going to listen to a directory where SG Air Temp public datasets (we'll use API to extract near real-time datasets) keep getting dropped every 5 seconds.
+Stream Processor listen to this directory and performs aggregation with old & newly generated data by weather stations (key: station_id) and display the results in console output.

 SG Air Temp data producer program is kept at `com.spark.lab.spark_exercises.streaming.SGAirTempDataProducer`